 In 2019, the RVC used 18,012 animals in research.
 The vast majority of these were rodents, (predominantly rats (30% and mice (27%)); and zebrafish (28%).

 These figures were submitted to the Home Office as part of the annual returns.

-Eighteen client-owned pet dogs and four pet cats were involved in studies conducted under the Animals (Scientific Procedures) Act (ASPA) at the RVC where veterinary patients are studied in depth.
+Twenty six client-owned pet dogs were involved in studies conducted under the Animals (Scientific Procedures) Act (ASPA) at the RVC where veterinary patients are studied in depth.
 These were all used with informed client consent and involved procedures of recognised veterinary practice but for reasons explained below could not be undertaken under the Veterinary Surgeons Act.

 For more information on these types of studies and the animals involved see Research using Client-owned Animals.

 See also Use of Animals in Research - Case Studies for a series of short articles explaining how and why we use animals in research at the RVC.